Sensitive Cookie with Improper SameSite Attribute

 In this example, a cookie is used to store a session ID for a client's interaction with a website.
 The snippet of code below establishes a new cookie to hold the sessionID.

 Since the sameSite attribute is not specified, the cookie will be sent to the website with each request made by the client.
-An attacker can potentially perform CSRF attack by using the following malicious page:
+An attacker can potentially perform a CSRF attack by using the following malicious page:

 When the client visits this malicious web page, it submits a '/setEmail' POST HTTP request to the vulnerable website.
 Since the browser automatically appends the 'sessionid' cookie to the request, the website automatically performs a 'setEmail' action on behalf of the client.